jkent/frogfs/README.md

 incur a run-time cost while compression filters are **expected** to incur a _run-time_ decompression cost.

-This means for an HTTP server, zlib (deflate) or gzip compressed files can be passed through untouched!
+This means for an HTTP server, zlib (deflate), brotli (br) or gzip compressed files can be passed through untouched!
 This saves processing time and bandwidth.

 # Getting started with ESP-IDF